End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Open Data Simulated Samples

-The CMS Open Data provides a number of high-quality, simulated 2012 CMS data that permit us to evaluate the E2E approach.
-They use the highest grade of detector simulation available, using \texttt{Geant4} \cite{geant4} to model the interaction of particles with the detector material and the most detailed geometry model of CMS.
-This is the same state-of-the-art detector simulation as used for CMS detector performance studies. \\ \paragraph*{Datasets.} For our signal sample, we choose the gluon fusion Higgs to diphoton dataset \cite{h2gg}, $gg \rightarrow H \rightarrow \gamma\gamma$, with a Higgs mass of $m_H=125\,\mathrm{GeV}$.
-For the background samples, we choose the two leading processes by cross-section: quark fusion to prompt diphoton \cite{born}, $q\bar{q} \rightarrow \gamma\gamma$, or the so-called Born diphoton production, and $\gamma+\mathrm{jet}$ production \cite{gjet}.
-The $\gamma\gamma$ background is an \emph{irreducible} background in that it also contains two photons in the final state, differing only in kinematics with the $H \rightarrow \gamma\gamma$ photons.
-In the $\gamma+\mathrm{jet}$ background, the jet is electromagnetically enriched so as to deposit primarily in the Electromagnetic Calorimeter via a neutral meson decaying to two \emph{merged} photons.
+\paragraph*{Datasets.} $\,$\\ For our signal sample, we choose the gluon fusion Higgs to diphoton dataset~\cite{h2gg}, $gg \rightarrow H \rightarrow \gamma\gamma$, with a Higgs mass of $m_H=125\,\mathrm{GeV}$.
+For the background samples, we choose two illustrative processes: quark fusion to prompt diphoton~\cite{born}, $q\bar{q} \rightarrow \gamma\gamma$, or the so-called Born diphoton production, and $\gamma+\mathrm{jet}$ production~\cite{gjet}.
+The $\gamma\gamma$ background is an irreducible background as it also contains two photons in the final state, differing only in their kinematics with photons from the $H \rightarrow \gamma\gamma$ decay.
+In the $\gamma+\mathrm{jet}$ background, the jet is electromagnetically enriched to deposit its energy primarily in the electromagnetic calorimeter via a neutral meson decaying to two merged photons.
 The jet thus appears as a single photon-like cluster.
-While there are other backgrounds involved in the Higgs to diphoton decay, the above two are representative of the most challenging types: kinematically-differentiated decays ($\gamma\gamma$) and particle shower-differentiated decays due to unresolved objects ($\gamma+\mathrm{jet}$).
-All the above samples account for the multi-parton interactions from the underlying event as well as pile-up (PU).
-The PU distributions are run era dependent, ranging from a peak average PU of $\langle \mathrm{PU} \rangle = 18-21$ \cite{PU}. \\ \paragraph*{Event selection} We categorize the samples based on pseudorapidity $\eta$, where $\eta=-\ln[\tan(\theta/2)]$ and $\theta$ is the spherical polar angle with respect to the beam axis.
-The \textbf{central} sample is restricted to $|\eta| < 1.44$ and the \textbf{central+forward} sample to $|\eta| < 2.3$, with the region around the Electromagnetic Calorimeter Barrel-Endcap boundary, $1.44 < |\eta| < 1.54$, excluded.
-For both categories, we require exactly two reconstructed photons, each with transverse momentum $p_T > 20$ GeV.
-Since the number of events is limited and not balanced between datasets, with the lowest statistics coming from the $\gamma\gamma$ dataset, we apply no further isolation cuts.
-We require, however, that the reconstructed mass of the diphoton system be $m_{\gamma\gamma} > 90$ GeV.
-With these cuts, we obtain 63502 and 135602 events in the $\gamma\gamma$ dataset for the central and central+forward categories, respectively.
-These are broken down by run era in Table \ref{table:Nevents}.
+While there are other backgrounds involved in the Higgs to diphoton decay, the chosen backgrounds are representative of the most challenging types: kinematically-differentiated decays ($\gamma\gamma$) and particle shower-differentiated decays due to unresolved objects ($\gamma+\mathrm{jet}$).
+All the above processes were generated with the \texttt{Pythia\,6}~\cite{pythia6} package and account for the multi-parton interactions from the underlying event as well as pile-up (PU)~\cite{PU}.
+The PU distributions are run era dependent, ranging from a peak average PU of $\langle \mathrm{PU} \rangle =$~18-21.